Published on August 12, 2018 by Pratap Narayan Singh

 About the Author

 Pratap leads the private equity and hedge fund of funds practices.
-He has over 10 years of experience in investment banking, advisory alternative asset management including private equity fund of funds verticals.
+He has over 17 years of experience at Director level in investment banking, advisory alternative asset management including private equity fund of funds verticals.
 He is responsible for managing and developing client relationships and overseeing multiple accounts.

 Pratap has extensive experience in alternative asset products, covering business development, investment due diligence, portfolio monitoring, co-investment valuation, revaluation, client reporting, database management processes.